-Figure 371: Showing Interface Settings for IGMP Snooping
+Figure 364: Showing Interface Settings for IGMP Snooping

-Filtering IGMP Query Use the Multicast > IGMP Snooping > Interface (Configure Interface) page to and Report Packets configure an interface to drop IGMP query or report packets.
+Filtering IGMP Use the Multicast > IGMP Snooping > Interface (Configure Interface) page to Packets on an configure an interface to drop IGMP query packets or multicast data packets, or Interface enable IGMP authentication.

 - Interface Port or Trunk identifier. - IGMP Query Drop Configures an interface to drop any IGMP query packets received on the specified interface.
-If this switch is acting as a Querier, this prevents it from being affected by messages received from another Querier. - Rate Limit The maximum rate at which IGMP membership reports can be sent from an interface.
-(Range: 5-255 pps)
+If this switch is acting as a Querier, this prevents it from being affected by messages received from another Querier. - Multicast Data Drop Configures an interface to stop multicast services from being forwarded to users attached to the downstream port (i.e., the interfaces specified by this command). - IGMP Authentication Enables IGMP authentication on the specified interface.
+When enabled and an IGMP JOIN request is received, an authentication request is sent to a configured RADIUS server.